SeraVault/seravault/README.md

 <pre>chmod +x run.sh</pre>
 The run.sh script contains Linux/Unix commands.
 For Windows, you'll need to build your own batch file using the bash script as an example.

+<h2>Open App</h2>
 Navigate to http://localhost:3000 in your web browser to use the app.

+To change the port, you can always edit the <i>run.sh</i> script.
+See https://docs.meteor.com/commandline.html for more info.

 -------------------------------
 <h2>See it in action</h2>